ozzyzhou99/ozzyzhou99/README.md

 - **Transportation**: Analyzing and improving transportation systems for enhanced accessibility through ABM and GIS tools.

 ## Research & Projects
-- **Simulating Evacuation and Engagement in Airport Security Scenarios**: Developed an Android-based system for enhancing field surveying and mapping using KQGIS.
+- **Simulating Airport Emergency Evacuation in Response to a Gunman Threat**:
+  - Developed an Agent-Based Model (ABM) to simulate emergency evacuation scenarios at an airport.
+The model incorporates GIS data to manage the spatial elements of the airport environment, focusing on optimizing evacuation routes and improving safety protocols during high-risk situations.
+Currently under review for publication.

+- **Development of a Mobile Surveying Platform Application Using KQGIS**:
+  - Engineered an Android-based application using KQGIS to enhance field surveying and mapping capabilities.
+This project involved programming map visualization, mobile positioning, and layer editing features to improve data collection accuracy and efficiency.

-- **Analysis of Transportation Accessibility for Disabled Persons on UB North Campus**: Employed GIS and network analysis to assess and improve campus transportation services for disabled individuals.
+- **Analysis of Transportation Accessibility for Disabled Persons on UB North Campus**:
+  - Employed GIS and network analysis to assess and improve campus transportation services for disabled individuals.

-- **Selection of Prime Fishing Spots for Smallmouth Bass in Lake Erie**: Applied logistic regression to create predictive models for smallmouth bass habitats based on environmental factors.
+- **Selection of Prime Fishing Spots for Smallmouth Bass in Lake Erie**:
+  - Applied logistic regression to create predictive models for smallmouth bass habitats based on environmental factors.

 ## Technical Skills
 - **GIS Tools**: Proficient in ArcGIS